1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 The process of identifying a user is completed in the following steps:

-1. Identifying the platforms (websites, social media, etc.), channels (eCommerce app, in-store, etc.), and devices used by the user in the journey to convert, and connecting the dots between the devices.
+1. Identifying the platforms (websites, social media, etc.), channels (eCommerce app, in-store, etc.), and devices used by the user in the journey to convert and connect the dots between the devices.

-2. Matching the individual user to each device/platform/channel based on a set of attributes.
+2. Matching the individual user to each device/platform/channel based on attributes.

 3. Validating the data set across devices that it belongs to the same user.